 2.7 Where there are more stringent information handling requirements departments may define and operate different password policies for their users to specify more frequent password changes and/or a different email reminder frequency.
 Section 3 below illustrates three policies that are currently defined.
 Departments should seek policy and implementation advice from the Information Security Officer.

 2.8 Policies which require passwords to be changed more than once a year may be applied at departmental level or to groups within departments, such as to a specific research group within a department.
-For example, staff within IT Services (a sub-group of the Information Directorate) have a 90 day password changing policy due to the level of access to systems and information held by each user.
+For example, staff within IT Services (a sub-group of the Corporate and Information Services) have a 90 day password changing policy due to the level of access to systems and information held by each user.

 2.9 Where a user has more than one affiliation with the University, such as being a both a member of staff and a student or is a member of two departments, the more stringent password policy will apply to the user account.